sambow23/blender-remix/README.md

 - Missing other material definitions like Aperture Translucent (will be added soon)
 - Skinned mesh exporting is not supported yet
 - Loading changes from a project's mod.usda can result in undefined behavior.
 This is being worked on.

+## Credits
+- Uncle Burrito on the RTX Remix Showcase Discord for the Aperture Opaque node group